axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 5. If you have TaskLazyDataModel, CaseLazyDataModel customization, follow :ref:`How to override export feature of Task list <customization-task-widget-how-to-override-export-feature>` and :ref:`How to override export feature of Case list <customization-case-widget-how-to-override-export-feature>` to customize label and value of custom columns that will be exported.

+6. Since 9.2, user favorite process has multiple names for supported languages in application.
+Therefore you must run a migration process by the following steps:

+   - Deploy :download:`MigrateUserProcessTo9.iar <documents/MigrateUserProcessTo9.iar>` project to your Ivy application.
+This project requires ``PortalKit`` to run.

+   - Run ``Start Processes/MigrateUserProcess/MigrateUserProcess.ivp`` to migrate all favorite processes in your application.

 Migrate 8.x to 9.1
 ------------------